ThomasP677/final_project_CSMI3801/README.md

 ### Class ScrapedData:

 1. Contains our webscraper

 ### def raw_data(url):

-1. Takes in the url given by the user
+1. Takes in the URL given by the user
-2. Outputs the html from the url that we need
+2. Works with the html from the URL, parses through and finds the topic that the user gives

-### def parsed_data():

-1. Parses our data into relevant topics which we give to ChatGPT
+3. Outputs the paragraph under said topic